MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Implement_Identity_Synch.md

 	Then select the **Windows (Start)** icon in the lower left corner of the taskbar.
 In the **Start** menu that appears, select **Azure AD Connect** to expand the group (this time it should expand), and then select **Synchronization Service**.

-17. Maximize the **Synchronization Service Manager on LON-DC1** window.
+21. Maximize the **Synchronization Service Manager on LON-DC1** window.
 The **Operations** tab at the top of the screen is displayed by default so that you can monitor the synchronization process, which automatically started when you selected this program.

-18. Wait for the **Export** profile to complete for **xxxxxZZZZZZ.onmicrosoft.com**.
+22. Wait for the **Export** profile to complete for **xxxxxZZZZZZ.onmicrosoft.com**.
 When it finishes, its **Status** should be **completed-export-errors**.
 Once it's complete and you see this status, select this row.

-19. In the bottom portion of the screen, a detail pane appears showing the detailed information for this operation.
+23. In the bottom portion of the screen, a detail pane appears showing the detailed information for this operation.

 	- In the **Export Statistics** pane on the left, note the number of users that were added and the number that were updated.
 	- In the **Export Errors** pane on the right, note the errors that appear.
 If you recall back in the prior lab exercise when you ran the IdFix tool, there were two users with validation errors that you purposely did not fix (**Ngoc Bich Tran** and **An Dung Dao**).

-Select the links (CN={xxxxxx...) under the **Export Errors** column that apply to the two **Data Validation** errors; this will display these two users that were not synchronized by the Azure AD Connect tool due to these errors.
-Review the errors to see why these two accounts are broke.   <br/>
+		Select the first link (CN={xxxxxx...) under the **Export Errors** column that applies to the first **Data Validation** error.
+This will display the first of these two users that were not synchronized by the Azure AD Connect tool.
+Review the error to see why this account is broke. <br/>

+		Select the second Data Validation error link and verify this error is for the second user that you purposely did not fix.
+Review the error for this user.   <br/>

-	‎**Note:** Because a synchronization had not been performed prior to this, the initial synchronization was a **Full Synchronization** (see the **Profile Name** column in the top pane).
+	‎**IMPORTANT:** Because a synchronization had not been performed prior to this, the initial synchronization was a **Full Synchronization** (see the **Profile Name** column in the top pane).
 Because the synchronization process will continue to run automatically every 30 minutes, any subsequent synchronizations will display **Delta Synchronization** as its **Profile Name**.
 If you leave the **Synchronization Service Manager** window open, after 30 minutes you will see that it attempts to synchronize the two users who were not synchronized during the initial synchronization.
-These will display as a **Delta Synchronization**.
+These will display as a **Delta Synchronization** rather than a **Full Synchronization**.

-20. Now that you have seen Azure AD Connect complete a Full Synchronization, in the next task you will make some updates and manually force an immediate synchronization rather than waiting for it to synchronize updates every 30 minutes.
+24. Now that you have seen Azure AD Connect complete a Full Synchronization, in the next task you will make some updates and manually force an immediate synchronization rather than waiting for it to synchronize updates every 30 minutes.
 Close the **Synchronization Service Manager on LON-DC1** window.

-21. In your browser, close all tabs except for the **Microsoft Office Home** tab and the **Microsoft 365 admin center** tab.
+25. In your browser, close all tabs except for the **Microsoft Office Home** tab and the **Microsoft 365 admin center** tab.

-22. Leave LON-DC1 open as it will be used in the next exercise.
+26. Leave LON-DC1 open as it will be used in the next exercise.

 ### Task 2 - Create Group Accounts to Test Synchronization